Rhazi/Group20/README.md

 ## Contact

 For questions about this repository, ask your course group contributors or instructor.
 Include the file(s) you modified and a brief description of the expected vs actual behavior.

----

-If you'd like, I can create a concrete `requirements.txt`, a starter `data/` CSV, and a simple example strategy and `main.py` runner that work end-to-end — tell me which you'd prefer and I will add them.